 9. Pre-Birth Assessments

 Early identification of the needs of a pregnant woman and her unborn child are likely to involve midwifery services and may involve a range of other agencies.
 In some circumstances, practitioners will identify more serious concerns about the welfare, including significant harm, of an expected baby.
 Specific guidance has been developed which covers actions and responsibilities with regard to high risk pre-birth assessments.
-See Safeguarding babies at birth and young infants where the risks are too great to leave them in the care of their parents: Practice Guidance and Toolkit (Nottingham City SCB, Oct 2013).
+See Safeguarding babies at birth and young infants where the risks are too great to leave them in the care of their parents: Practice Guidance and Toolkit (Nottingham City SCP, Oct 2013).